 Online Education Center

 Your identity is one of the most valuable things you own!
 It is important to protect your identity from those who can potentially harm your good name and financial well-being.
-Identity theft occurs when thieves use techniques to obtain your personal information and use it without your knowledge to commit fraud.
+Identity theft and Fraud occur when thieves use techniques to obtain your personal information and use it without your knowledge to commit fraudulent acts.
 Please remember that Chippewa Valley Bank will never ask you to verify confidential information over the phone, via email, or the internet if you, the customer, did not initiate the contact.

 What Identity Thieves Are Looking For